SovereignCloudStack/docs/docs/05-iam/index.md

 # Introduction on Identity Management and Federation in SCS

-SovereignCloudStack wants to make it possible for operators to delegate administration of user identities to the organizational entities that the users are part of.
+Sovereign Cloud Stack wants to make it possible for operators to delegate administration of user identities to the organizational entities that the users are part of.
 Usually that's customer organizations but it could also be the operator itself.
 Federation protocols like OpenID Connect can be used